 - Step 1.
 Squeeze the lime half into a pitcher.

 - Step 2.
 Mix the lime juice with the simple syrup and the fruit juice or water.

 - Step 3.
 Add the rum to the pitcher and stir all ingredients to combine.

 - Step 4.
 Serve poured over ice.
-This recipe will serve 2-3 people, but it can be expanded for larger groups.
+2-3 people are great with this recipe, but it can be expanded for larger groups.

 Jamaican Rum Punch Recipe #2: The Exotic Beach Version